Cristianpan/AWS-cloud-project/README.md

 This is a Node.js project that uses Express.js to create a REST API for managing students and teachers.
 It is built with TypeScript.

 ## Installation

-1. Clone the repository:
+1. Install dependencies:

     ```bash
-    git clone <repository-url>
-    ```
-2. Install dependencies:
-    ```bash
     npm install
     ```
-3. Create a `.env` file based on the `.env.example` file and add the necessary environment variables.
+2. Create a `.env` file based on the `.env.example` file and add the necessary environment variables.

 ## Usage

-*   To run the project in development mode (with hot-reloading):
+- To run the project in development mode (with hot-reloading):

     ```bash
     npm run dev
     ```
-*   To build the project for production:
+- To build the project for production:
     ```bash
     npm run build
     ```

-*   To run the project in production:
+- To run the project in production:

     ```bash
     npm start
     ```